nickcoga/tech-ecommerce/docs/commands.md

       },
     }

-  you will probably need to run your script that recompiles your css that is does something like this:
+  you will probably need to run your script to compile again your css:
-    postcss src/styles/tailwind.css -o src/styles/app.css
+    postcss src/styles/tailwind.css -o src/styles/app.css  - OR - yarn run build:css # from your package.json

 where to get placeholder images